Before your departure

 You are responsible for you own visa application.
 Apply for a visa only after you have received your admission decision from the host university.
-You can, however, begin to prepare your visa application in advance by retrieving the requested documents.
+However, you can begin to prepare your visa application in advance by gathering the requested documents.
 In some cases, you may need to obtain a medical certificate.
-Make sure your passport is valid throughout the entire exchange period, sometimes even several months after.
+Make sure your passport is valid throughout the entire exchange period, and sometimes even several months after.
 At the website of the Government Offices of Sweden you can find contact information for embassies and consulates abroad.

 Find out about vaccination recommendations

-On the World Health Organisation website you can find out about recommendations for vaccinations in the country in which you will be studying and other countries you plan to visit.
+On the World Health Organisation website you can find recommendations for vaccinations in the country in which you will be studying and other countries you plan to visit.
 The Swedish medical advice hotline 1177 can also give advice on travel and vaccinations.

 - See the World Health Organization's information about vaccination

 - Call the Swedish Medical Advice Hotline: +46 (0)771 11 7799

-Check if you can keep your current scholarship/student finance
+Check whether you can keep your current scholarship/student finance

-If you are currently on a scholarship (from Lund University or another scholarship organisation), or if you are currently recieving student finance (student aid or a student loan) from an organisation in your home country, please check with your financial administrator at the relevant organisation if you will be able to keep your scholarship while studying abroad.
+If you are currently on a scholarship (from Lund University or another scholarship organisation), or if you are currently recieving student finance (student aid or a student loan) from an organisation in your home country, please check with your financial administrator at the relevant organisation whether you will be able to keep your scholarship while studying abroad.

 Swedish cititizen with student aid from CSN?

-If you are a Swedish cititizen with student aid from the Swedish National Board of Student Aid, we recommend that you apply for student finance both for your semester abroad and for the following semester at home, to avoid late payments during the following semester.
+If you are a Swedish cititizen with student aid from CSN (the Swedish National Board of Student Aid), we recommend that you apply for student finance both for your semester abroad and for the following semester at home, to avoid late payments during the following semester.
 It often takes a while before your transcript arrives and it takes time to have your credits transferred and registered in Ladok.

-You will not need a certificate from your coordinator at Lund University in order to apply for student finance since CSN is able to go into Ladok and ensure that you are registered for exchange studies.
+You will not need a certificate from your coordinator at Lund University in order to apply for student finance since CSN can access Ladok to ensure that you are registered for exchange studies.